dotnet/winforms/Documentation/testing.md

   * For example, if I wanted to test the `Button` class in System.Windows.Forms.dll, I would look for a Button.cs under src\System.Windows.Forms\tests
 * If the file exists, add your tests there.
 If it doesn't exist, feel free to create it.
   * **Note that you don't have to modify the csproj at all.** Since the project is a Microsoft.NET.Sdk project, all source files next to it are automatically included

+## Testing for Accessibility

+Our goal is to make writing accessible WinForms applications easy.
+Specifically, all default property values should yield accessible experience.
+To test that controls are accessible, find or add the changed control to [AccessibilityTests application](https://github.com/dotnet/winforms/tree/master/src/System.Windows.Forms/tests/AccessibilityTests) and run [Accessibility Insights for Windows](https://accessibilityinsights.io/docs/en/windows/overview) on it.